-In Kurt Hahn‘s concept of education, experiental learning is a core component.
+In Kurt Hahn‘s concept of education, experiential learning is an important key element.
 How can we understand something if we do not also live it?
 How to further the mind without considering the body?
-In addition to the CAS program, UWC Robert Bosch College offers project weeks, outdoor activities, a Global Affairs program and work in the School Garden as learning opportunities balancing traditional classroom teaching.
+In addition to the CAS program, UWC Robert Bosch College offers project weeks, outdoor activities and work in the School Garden as learning opportunities balancing traditional classroom teaching.

 Learning to identify one’s own strengths and weaknesses, setting goals, developing one’s personality: through CAS; students become agents for their own personal growth.